ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 provided `franking_integrity_check`.

-Finally it verifies the construction of the `franking_tag` from the content of the message (including the embedded `franking_secret`), that the sender's identity in its credential in its MLS LeafNode matches the sender's identity asserted in the FrankingAssertion map inside the MIMI Content, and that the RoomURI inside the MIMI Content matches the room ID in the received message.
+Finally it verifies the construction of the `franking_tag` from the content of the message (including the embedded `salt`), that the sender's identity in its credential in its MLS LeafNode matches the sender's user identity asserted in the FrankingAssertion map inside the MIMI Content, and that the RoomURI inside the MIMI Content matches the room ID in the received message.